Krayfighter/nscalc/README.md

 real step 2, downloading and running the setup script

-in the powershell window
+in the powershell window run

 Invoke-WebRequest -Uri https://gist.githubusercontent.com/Krayfighter/34c61dc6b9355ba0b661ed336b487e4f/raw/c7dfbefbf91edd985d506e419c97790844b59e6d/setup_nscalc.ps1 -Outfile ./setup.ps1

-run the script
+then run

+./setup.ps1

-the script will ask you if you want to run scripts type "A" and press enter and it will allow you to run all of the installation scripts
+the script will ask you if you want to run scripts when it does, type "A" and press enter

+after it has completed,

 step 2, choosing download method